RafaelRodMar/ecs-engine/README.md

 # ecs-engine
 Learning about entity component system engines building the Birch Engine following the youtube videos.
+I'm adapting the framework i use to implement the ECS.
+So it is not exactly the Birch Engine.

 Youtube channel of Carl Birch "Let's make games" : https://www.youtube.com/channel/UCAM9ZPgEIdeHAsmG50wqL1g